prantlf/fast-plural-rules/docs/API.md

 getPluralRuleForCardinalsByLocale(locale: string): Function
 ```

 Returns an plural form rule function for the specified `locale`.
 The function can be called later with a cardinal (item count) to return the right index plural form index for the cardinal.
+If you call `getPluralFormForCardinalByLocale` many times for the same locale, consider obtaining a rule function for the specific locale by `getPluralRuleForCardinalsByLocale` and call that function repeatedly.

 * `locale` - one of [supported language locales](./languages.md#supported-languages)